Appeal Against the Actions of a Bailiff

 Proof of Notification

-Provide proof that you have sent copies of the complaint and all attachments to all involved parties and relevant enforcement officials.
+Proof that copies of the complaint and attachments have been served on all parties and relevant enforcement officials

 20